-On off-book’s official page, we define the term as “having memorized all your lines in a script, and also knowing your cues for when to say them.”
+On off-book’s official page, we define the term as “when actors don’t have to refer to a script since they’ve completely memorized their lines.”
 But now we want to know what the term off-book means to you.
 You can use the comments section to tell us.

 – Do you have any tricks for memorizing lines?

 – Did you ever think you were off-book only to find that the slightest distraction caused you to forget your lines?